 Mandatory Evacuation – all residents must leave campus.
 No one, except emergency personnel, is allowed to remain on campus for the duration of the evacuation.
 When this happens, students must leave campus by the designated time.
 No students may stay on either campus (Island or Momentum) during an evacuation.
 Residents with a vehicle are expected to drive their vehicle out of Corpus Christi, preferably to a city that is not in the storm's projected path.
 Once a residents leaves the area, they will continue to get updates from the University through Code Blue.
 Residents will be notified when they are able to return to campus.

-When RESIDENTS of either Miramar or Momentum Village do not have any options to leave the city, the University will evacuate them to either Texas A&M International University in Laredo or to Palo Alto College in San Antonio.
+When RESIDENTS of either Miramar or Momentum Village do not have any options to leave the city, the University will evacuate to either Texas A&M International University in Laredo or to Palo Alto College in San Antonio (the University makes the decision on which campus to utilize).
 Residents evacuating with the University will travel by bus to the designated evacuation site.
 Cars may not be driven to the evacuation site.
 Residents will sleep in the campus gymnasium.
 Residents must provide their own linens (pillow, blanket, sheets, towels), toiletries, medications, and other necessities.
 They will be informed of what to specifically bring when an evacuation is announced.
+Residents may only bring 1 suitcase and 1 personal sized bag, such as a backpack.
 Meals are provided during the evacuation.

 During the evacuation, residents are not allowed to temporarily leave the site for any reason.
 Residents may permanently check out of the evacuation site but will not be allowed to return.

 Residents will not return to campus until University Officials indicate it is safe to return.